bradallenfisher/dmd-course-materials/practice/what_design_and_truth_say_about_each_other.md

 **Prompt 2:** Grudin outlines thirteen principles for good design.
 Do you agree with him?
 Can you describe designs that affirm or negate these principles?

 **Writing guidelines:**
-Length: (150-300 words)
+1. Length: (150-300 words)
-Check for spelling and grammar
+2. Check for spelling and grammar
-Choose clear and concise wording.
-Please do not design convoluted sentences in an attempt to arrive more quickly at the minimum word count.
+3. Choose clear and concise wording.